 Mathew Ngau Jau is a fine artist, dancer, singer, Sape’ maker and performer.

-And a role that Mathew never imagined himself embarking on is…acting.
+And a role that Mathew never imagined himself embarking on is…an actor.

 However, Mathew has just recently concluded a 12-day shoot in Kuala Lumpur for a film titled “Iman Untuk Bulan” which also stars fellow Sarawakians Alena Murang, Arafah Edruce and Sabahan actor, Azwan Kombos.